LinnStrument Source Code

 - Compile your LinnStrument firmware as above by clicking the Arduino IDE's "Verify" button (the checkmark button in upper left corner).

 - In the IDE's Output pane, select and copy the file path that will appear similar to the picture at the bottom of this page, starting with "/var" and ending with ".bin":

 - On mac, open a finder window, press Shift + Command G, paste the line you just copied and press Enter.
 This will take you to the location of the newly-compiled OS file.
 On Windows, go to the directories indicated by the file path.

-- From the LinnStrument Support page, click the "Update OS" page and download the latest version of the LinnStrument OS, which consists of the updater application and the OS file.
-Replace this OS file with the new OS file you compiled (and found at the above file path).
-Now start the Updater App to update your LinnStrument.
-By using this method to load your edited source code, your LinnStrument's settings will be preserved.
+- From the LinnStrument Support page, click the "Update OS" page and download the latest Updater app.
+Place your newly compiled OS file in the same directory as the Updater app.
+Now the Updater app will load your newly compiled OS file instead of the OS file inside the Updater app.
+By using this method to load your edited source code, your LinnStrument's settings and calibration data will be preserved.